 In July there were new competitions organised at the new racing circuit built by the Inner Mongolia Rider Horse Group and that same month the first national level horse racing meet was successfully organised by China Horse Industry Association in Xinjiang.
 In September, the CECF Horse Racing Festival, launched three years ago by China Horse Club, took take place for the fourth time in Wuhan at the Orient Horse City International Racing Circuit.
 The festival is a horse racing competition with no gambling and for the first time, the China Horse Club and Orient Lucky Horse Group organised the Festival jointly.

 The Chinese Equestrian Association and Hong Kong Jockey Club signed a strategic cooperation agreement at a press conference which took place in September in Beijing.
 Over the next five years, the Hong Kong Jockey Club will provide horse racing competitions organised by the Chinese Equestrian Association, with professional technical support.
 The Hong Kong Jockey Club will help to adapt the rules to suit the development of the competitions and will support the Chinese Equestrian Association to develop the horse racing market in China and increase international awareness of these competitions.
+2016 will see the continued development of horse racing in China.
+The Inner Mongolia Horse Rider Group is planning to organise the biggest horse racing Carnival which includes 18 competitions in China during July.

 Besides horse racing, other kinds of competitions also developed in China in 2015.
 In June 2015, for the first time, the FEI Equestrian Endurance Competition was organised in China with 100 riders participating.
 The FEI Equestrian Endurance Competition places major importance on horse welfare, so related medical equipment was used for horse pulse testing.
 In July 2015 the Horse Owner Equestrian Competition, was for the first time organised in Shanghai with 36 riders participating.
 The prize money for the Beijing Equestrian Masters competition which took place in October in Beijing, set a new record.